akauppi/firebase-jest-testing/Firebase feedback.md

 ## Firebase Admin SDK client prevents Jest from exiting, if listeners are open

-These should be an issue in the *Firebase Admin SDK* about this, but there isn't.
+There should be an issue in the *Firebase Admin SDK* about this, but there isn't.
 There is [one in Jest](https://github.com/facebook/jest/issues/11464).

 We crafted a work-around for this, so it's not an acute problem, any more.